 Extract a specific named region.

 The region coordinate exist in certain CMIP datasets.
 This preprocessor allows a specific named regions to be extracted.

-- cube (Cube) Input cube. - regions(str | Iterable[str]) A region or list of regions to extract.
+- cube (iris.cube.Cube) input cube. - regions (str, list) A region or list of regions to extract.